 A good rule of thumb is to use a business’s gross earnings and projections to estimate future profits and determine the right amount of coverage.
 Remember, if business interruption costs exceed the coverage limit chosen, the business owner will have to pay out of pocket for any extra expenses.

 It depends on a number of factors, including your:

-- The price of the policy is related to the risk of a fire or other disaster damaging your premises.
-All other things being equal, the price would probably be higher for a restaurant than a real estate agency, for example, because of the greater risk of fire.
+The price of the policy can also vary depending on your location.
+For example, if the business is in an area with a higher risk of hurricanes, the cost of business interruption insurance may increase.
+A restaurant might have higher premiums than a real estate agency, for example, because of the greater risk of fire.
 Also, a real estate agency can more easily operate out of another location.

 Provides insurance coverage in the event the damage or destruction of non-owned property reduces or terminates the business owners’ earnings.
 With COVID-19 disrupting global supply chains and sales, businesses are losing income and incurring additional expenses as a result of the interruption.

 There are four types of entities that qualify as eligible dependent properties:

 Business interruption insurance can also include extra expense, which will cover anything beyond the normal day-to-day operating expenses that are necessary to keep a business solvent.
 Instances of extra expenses include:

 Extra expense insurance can be bundled in a Business Owner’s Policy (BOP), as a separate insurance policy or as a rider to a commercial property policy.

 This coverage – which typically does not exceed two consecutive weeks – applies when a civil authority (e.g., state, local or federal governmental entity) prohibits access to an insured’s premises due to a government order as a result of physical damage to an adjacent or nearby property, not owned or controlled by the insured, but rather the adjacent property of another.